garrett-yoon/ITP_Battleship/README.md

 # Files
 + main.py: main script to start game
-+ AI_opponent.py: contains functions for the AI player, to be called into main.yp
++ AI_opponent.py: contains functions for the AI player, to be called into `boardFunctions.py`
 + boardFunctions.py: contains functions regarding player boards and modifications to them